47 Rankers Reviews

 I studied abroad this summer in New Zealand and Australia for 3 weeks.
 This tour was one of the highlights of my entire trip.
 I didn't feel like I was on a tour the whole day, I felt like I was making friends.
 The Maori were so welcoming, and hospitable.
 If you do go to Kaikoura, I would highly recommend signing up for the tour.
 It's a great way to learn about New Zealand culture and history!

-Reviewed about 11 years ago and experienced in May 2013
+Reviewed over 3 years ago and experienced in May 2013

 UNITED STATES